moonlockwood/ClaudeChat/Readme.md

 ## Claude Chat

-A simple chat application framework that uses the Claude API and uses the PyQt5 library for the gui.
+A simple chat application framework that uses the Claude API and the PyQt5 library for the gui.

 It separates out code and saves it to files.